opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 Then the pre-filled URL would be https://form.gov.sg/60879eb7bdb1e20012f0a5d3?6087cae5c873820012830619=Yew%20Tee%20Primary%20School

-Spaces are allowed for the pre-filled value.
+Spaces are allowed for the pre-filled value, represented as %20 in the URL.
+For #, please use %23.

 ![FormSG FAQ Prefill Form](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/faq-prefilled-form-sample.png "FormSG FAQ Prefill Form")